THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 3. The title (without the subtitle) describes the work effectively on its own.
 4. The author(s) name(s) appears in the HTML correctly.
 5. The date is properly formatted (as, for instance, 2024-09-24) under the word PUBLISHED or MODIFIED in the HTML.
 6. There is a table of contents which appears in the HTML and has exactly 14 sections, whose names match those used in the Project A Plan Template.
+7. When we click on the table of contents in the HTML to visit the session information (Section 14), it works.

 ### Element C. (Plan Section 1.
 R Packages)

 1. The janitor, naniar, easystats and tidyverse packages and perhaps other packages are loaded with `library()` as part of section 1, with the tidyverse loaded last.
 2. No packages in the core tidyverse (all of which load with library(tidyverse)) are loaded separately.
 The core tidyverse packages are dplyr, ggplot2, tidyr, readr, purrr, tibble, stringr and forcats.
 3. No package is loaded more than once.
-4. No package is loaded outside of Section 1.
-5. `#| message: false` is used in the code chunk for Section 1 so that all messages associated with package loading are silenced.
+4. `#| message: false` is used in the code chunk for Section 1 so that all messages associated with package loading are silenced.

 ### Element D. (Plan Section 2.
 Data Ingest)

 1. The data should be ingested into `chr_2024_raw` using `read_csv()` and thus creating a tibble, while eliminating the correct row, as described in [Data Task 1 from the Data page](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-1.-ingest-the-raw-data).
-2. No non-tibble data frame should ever be printed in Project A.
-3. No tibble should be printed anywhere other than in [Plan Section 9](https://thomaselove.github.io/431-projectA-2024/plan.html#section-9.-print-the-tibble).
-4. The `chr_2024_raw` tibble is then filtered to the ranked counties properly, and the resulting tibble should display 3088 rows and 90 columns (we suggest using the dim() function to verify that this is true.)
+2. The `chr_2024_raw` tibble is then filtered to the ranked counties properly, and the resulting tibble should display 3088 rows and 90 columns (we suggest using the dim() function to verify that this is true.)

 ### Element E. (Plan Section 3: State Selection)